 The paper is on a topic of your choice that integrates observations made in Japan with library research.
 You are encouraged to approach this research from an applied, practical perspective and to collect much of the information in Japan through company publications, personal interviews, and field observations.
 You may also take a comparative perspective, examining a particular practice in Japan and another country.
 The paper should be 15-20 pages in length, not counting references and exhibits.
 You are expected to deliver a high quality, analytical paper with clear documentation of your sources.
-Please send your outline before finalizing your topic.
-Outline is due on June 10.
-Final paper is due on July 13.
+Please send your outline by June 14.

+The research paper is due on Friday July 28.